exclowd/SimpleRA/docs/Overview.md

 LOAD <table_name>
 ```
 - To successfully load a table, there should be a csv file names <table_name>.csv consisiting of comma-seperated integers in the data folder
-- None of the columns in the data file should have the same name
+- None of the columns in the data file should have the same tableName
 - every cell in the table should have a value

 Run: `LOAD A`